 “‘I Am the Way,’” Ensign or Liahona, March 2008

-“Jesus Christ,” LDS Newsroom
+“Jesus Christ,” Newsroom

 “Jesus Christ,” Lesson Helps for Teaching Children